A Look Into the Sixteen Arhats And Their Impact on Buddhist Practice

 - Vanavasin: Vanavasin is the hermit of the Arhats.
 He is often depicted in a forest setting, symbolizing his detachment from worldly affairs and his dedication to meditation and solitude.

-- Panthaka: Master of transformation, Panthaka is shown holding a cloth or garment.
+- Panthaka: Panthaka is shown holding a sacred book and making the Dharmachakra Mudra.
 This symbolizes his ability to change forms and guide others in their spiritual transformation.

-- Nakula: Nakula is often portrayed holding a sutra or staff, representing his role as a protector of the Buddha’s wisdom.
+- Bakula: Bakula is often portrayed holding a mongoose in his hands, representing his role as a bestower of five senses.

 - Abheda: Abheda is depicted with a sword, symbolizing his ability to cut through ignorance and false views.
 His image emphasizes the importance of wisdom in overcoming delusion.